 Scotch Corner rest area

-Scotch Corner is a small but very busy service area for cars, positioned where the A1(M) meets the A66.
+Scotch Corner is a small but very busy rest area for cars, positioned where the A1(M) meets the A66.

-There is no parking for caravans or HGVs at the services, but on the other side of the junction there is a large lay-by used by HGVs for parking.
-Barton Lorry Park is slightly to the north too.
+There is no parking for caravans or HGVs at the rest area, but on the other side of the junction there is a large lay-by used by HGVs for parking.
+Barton Lorry Park is slightly to the north, too.

 The A1(M)'s junction numbering changed recently.
 Scotch Corner used to be A1 J55, and is now A1(M) J53.

-Catering: Burger King, Costa, Greggs, KFC, West Cornwall Pasty Co, Costa Express, Krispy Kreme Shops: M&S Simply Food, Top Gift, WHSmith Main Amenities: Full Hou$e, Showers, Randox Health Covid-19 Test Dropbox Hotel: Travelodge Charging Points: GRIDSERVE Electric Highway 50kW CCS & CHAdeMO Forecourt: Esso, SPAR, Subway, Starbucks on the Go, AdBlue Containers, Free Cash Machine
+Catering: Burger King, Costa Coffee, Greggs, KFC, West Cornwall Pasty Co., Costa Express, f'real Milkshakes, Krispy Kreme, Tango Ice Blast Shops: M&S Simply Food, WHSmith Amenities: Travelodge, Full Hou$e Outdoor Space: Grass area by petrol station (care needed) Charging Points: GRIDSERVE Electric Highway HPC 350kW CCS, 100kW CHAdeMO & 22kW Type2 Forecourt: Esso, SPAR, Starbucks on the Go, Free Cash Machine

 First 2 hours free, after which cars must pay £15.
 There is no HGV or caravan parking available, coach parking is limited to two hours.